lapistano/wsunit/ReadMe.md

 - **location**
 Defined within the test section it defines the location and it's optional query string.
 Once these information are set the configured location will be tackled for it's response.

+- **logger**
+The only _mandatory tag_ in this set.
+It either has to be defined as direct sibling to the 'listener'-tag or within a test section.
+A definition in the 'test'-tag overrides the "global" definition for this specific test.
+The 'typeMapping'-tag is optional.
+A default (like the values in the example) will be taken, if not defined.

 Dependencies
 ============